szczyglis-dev/py-gpt/docs/source/plugins.rst

 - ``Sandbox`` *sandbox*

-Select the execution backend. ``Disabled`` executes on the host and is unsafe for untrusted code. ``Built-in sandbox`` uses a uv-managed CPython/IPython environment with moderate OS-level isolation where available. ``Docker`` requires Docker and provides the strongest isolation of the available options. *Default:* ``Disabled``
+Select the execution backend. ``Disabled`` executes in the host environment. ``Built-in sandbox`` uses a dedicated uv-managed CPython/IPython environment and separate processes, but does not restrict host filesystem or network access. ``Docker`` runs in a container and provides the strongest isolation of the available options.
+Filesystem Security restrictions keep their existing sandbox behavior, while the system-command whitelist/blacklist applies to ``python_sys_exec`` and ``ipython_sys_exec`` in every mode. *Default:* ``Built-in sandbox``

 - ``Connect to the Python/OS window`` *attach_output*